arifhamed/arifhamed.github.io/_pages/about.md

 For the rest:<br>
-yeah i basically do different things in this website i think is fun.
+i basically do different things in this website i think is fun.

 {% include comments.html %}